Overview

 The programme will be open to qualified teachers.
 While it is primarily targeted at primary teachers, second level teachers who specialise in literacy would also be eligible.
 Other professionals in the education community with appropriate professional qualifications are also eligible.
 Standard entry procedures for international applicants and for applicants with disabilities apply.

 Candidates are required to have a Level 8 qualification in education, at minimum H2.2.
-Primary and post primary applicants must be registered with the Teaching Council in Ireland or its equivalent in other jurisdictions, with a minimum of 3 years teaching experience.
+Relevant professional experience is desirable.
 Other professionals in the education community with appropriate professional qualifications are also eligible.

 Due to the specialist nature of this programme, additional criteria may be used to assess suitability to undertake this programme.
 For further information, please contact the Programme Chair using the contact details above.